 The Group's operating cash flows before changes in working capital were AED 20,561 million in 2020, AED 20,470 million in 2019 and AED 20,447 million in 2018.
 The Group's principal working capital changes in 2020 were an inflow of AED 811 million in respect of trade and other receivables including contract assets and an outflow of AED 522 million in respect of trade and other payables including contract liabilities.
-The Group's principal working capital changes in 2019 were inflows of AED 922 million in respect of trade and other receivables including contract assets and AED 161 million in respect of trade and other payables including contract liabilities.
-The Group's principal working capital changes in 2018 were an inflow of AED 1,111 million in respect of trade and other receivables including contract assets and an outflow of AED 541 million in respect of trade and other payables including contract liabilities.
+The Group's principal working capital changes in 2019 were inflows of AED 922 million in respect of trade and other receivables including contract other payables including contract assets and AED 161 million in respect of trade and other payables including contract liabilities.
+The Group's principal working capital changes in 2019 were inflows of AED 922 million in respect of trade and other payables including contract liabilities.
+The Group's principal working capital changes in 2018 were an inflow of AED 1,111 million in respect of trade and other receivables including contract assets and an outflow of AED 541 million in respect of trade and other payables including contract assets and an other payables including contract assets and an outflow of AED 541 million in respect of trade and other payables including contract assets and an outflow of AED 541 million in respect of trade and other payables including contract liabilities.